Updated April 2026 18 min read

 Distribution Network Operator (DNO)

-Your DNO owns and maintains the electricity cables in your street.
+Your DNO owns the electricity cables in your street.
 At 800W, a plug-in system falls well under the G98 threshold of 3.68kW.
-Under current regulations, G98 is a "fit and notify within 28 days" process — no prior approval needed.
-You install first, then fill in a free online form.
+Under G98, you fit your system and notify your DNO within 28 days, no prior approval is needed.
+DNO notification applies once you have a system installed; your CPS electrician or kit supplier can advise on the notification form.

 Home insurance

 Until the BSI product standard is published, insurers may not cover uncertified plug-in solar systems.
-Once UK-approved kits arrive, certified systems should be coverable under standard home contents or buildings insurance — but you must tell your insurer.
+Once UK-approved kits arrive, certified systems should be coverable under standard insurance - but you must tell your insurer.
 Failure to disclose could invalidate a claim.

 Planning permission

 In most cases, you do not need planning permission.
-Small balcony installations fall within permitted development rights.
-The exceptions are listed buildings, conservation areas, and some leasehold properties where the freeholder has additional authority.
+Learn about balcony solar as part of an energy resilience strategy.
+Small balcony installations fall within permitted development.
+Exceptions: listed buildings, conservation areas, and some leasehold properties.

 UK performance and weather

 Solar panels generate electricity from daylight, not direct sunshine.
-On overcast days, output drops to roughly 10–25% of peak capacity — but the system is still generating something every daylight hour, year-round.
+On overcast days, output drops to roughly 10–25% of peak capacity - but the system is still generating every daylight hour.
 That background output covers base loads like fridges, routers, and standby devices.

 807